N4NO1/script/README.md

 ===
 [accountBalance.js](https://github.com/N4NO1/script/blob/main/Stokly-Scripts/accountBalance.js)
 ---
-* this will update the account balance of customers from their barcode.  it uses the balances.csv file to input data.
+This will update the account balance of customers from their barcode.  it uses the balances.csv file to input data.
 ```node
 node accountBalance.js :accessToken :environment :companyId :timeDelay
 ```